Airfix 1/24 Peugeot 905 review

 Based on this information, I believe the model correctly represents an 'Evo 1 bis' version.

-The kit has some problems:
+The kit has some problems, and has room for improvements:

-Spark / Redline issued a 1/24 die cast Peugeot 905, the Le Mans 1992 winner (catalog number 07-2008).
+Spark / Redline issued a 1/24 die-cast Peugeot 905, the Le Mans 1992 winner (catalog number 07-2008).
 This model is based on a Le Mans Miniatures master.

 Museum examples